 Risk A measure of the extent to which an entity is threatened by a potential circumstance or event, and typically a function of (i) the adverse impacts that would arise if the circumstance or event occurs and (ii) the likelihood of occurrence [9] Session A persistent interaction between a subscriber and an end point, either a relying party or a Credential Service Provider.
 A session begins with an authentication event and ends with a session termination event.
-A session is bound by use of a session secret that the subscriber's software (a browser, application, or operating system) can present to the relying party or the Credential Service Provider in lieu of the subscriber's authentication credentials.
-[12] Single-Factor A characteristic of an authentication system or an authenticator that requires only one authentication factor (something you know, something you have, or something you are) for successful authentication [12] Subscriber A party who has received a credential or authenticator from a Credential Service Provider [12] Token See Authenticator [12] Transaction A discrete event between a user and a system that supports a business or programmatic purpose.
-A government digital system may have multiple categories or types of transactions, which may require separate analysis within the overall digital identity risk assessment.
-[12] Verifier An entity that verifies the claimant's identity by verifying the claimant's possession and control of one or two authenticators using an authentication protocol.
-To do this, the verifier may also need to validate credentials that link the authenticator(s) to the subscriber's identifier and check their status.
-[12] Vulnerability Weakness in an information system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat source [22]
+A session is bound by use of a session secret that the subscriber's software (a browser, application, or operating system) can present to the relying party or the Credential Service Provider in lieu of the subscriber's authentication credentials [12].
+Single Factor A characteristic of an authentication system or an authenticator that requires only one authentication factor (something you know, something you have, or something you are) for successful authentication [12] Subscriber A party who has received a credential or authenticator from a Credential Service Provider [12] Threat An event or condition that has the potential for causing asset loss and the undesirable consequences or impact from such loss [17] Token See Authenticator [12] Transaction A discrete event between a user and a system that supports a business or programmatic purpose.
+A government digital system may have multiple categories or types of transactions, which may require separate analysis within the overall digital identity risk assessment [12].
+Verifier An entity that verifies the claimant's identity by verifying the claimant's possession and control of one or two authenticators using an authentication protocol.
+To do this, the verifier may also need to validate credentials that link the authenticator(s) to the subscriber's identifier and check their status [12].
+Vulnerability Weakness in a system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat [17]